If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 You are then in control, not your creditors.

-What if you got sick, or hurt, or laid off for a while and got behind on your bills?
+What if you got sick, or hurt, or laid off for a while and defaulted on your bills?
 Chapter 13 could be the best way for you to get the time you need to catch up the missed payments when your creditors refuse to be reasonable and work with you.

 But, you need to know that Chapter 13 bankruptcy is more complicated than chapter 7.